What does it take to be an effective sales leader?

 If you’re a sales manager and want to encourage a culture of talent development coupled with maximum transparency and efficiency, here are some useful tips:

 - Take the time to get to know your sales team.
 Find out what motivates them, what difficulties they encounter, what training they need.
-You can then build a personalised training plan for each member of the team according to their aptitude and professional experience.
+You can then build a personalized training plan for each member of the team according to their aptitude and professional experience.

 - Make a list of questions that spark an interest in the challenges of the sales funnel.
 Don’t tell your sales agents what to do.
-If they question how to optimise their work themselves, they’ll take greater responsibility for it.
+If they question how to optimize their work themselves, they’ll take greater responsibility for it.
 What type of sales action is more effective for selling each product?
 How much sales effort is dedicated to opening new markets?
 For repeat sales, are we up-selling or cross-selling?
 How much sales time are we investing in each type of client?

 - Opt for a one-on-one approach.
 If you decide to dedicate more time to each of your sales reps, you can tell them what you liked about their performance, and share areas for improvement.
 Transparency is key: a good sales director creates a culture of talent development by sharing the company’s successes, and pointing out mistakes made so that lessons can be learned.
 Show that each person is unique – but that together they make an extraordinary sales team.